Paquity/fxlibc/README.md

 #### Configuration and support
 The Fx C library supports these ABI:
-* `casio-abi-fx9860g` for the support of Casio ABI used by fx9860g-like devices.
+* `fx9860g` for the support of Casio ABI used by fx9860g-like devices.
-* `casio-abi-fxcg50` for the support of Casio ABI used by the fxcg50 device.
+* `fxcg50` for the support of Casio ABI used by the fxcg50 device.
-* `vhex-kernel` for the support of Vhex kernel ABI.
+* `vhex` for the support of Vhex kernel ABI.
 * (nothing) compile only standing functions.

 The Fx C library support these format:
 * `static` generate static libraries.
-* `shared` generate shared libraries (Only for the Vhex kernel).
+* `dynamic` generate dynamic libraries (Only for the Vhex kernel).

 Note that the shared feature  is not currently implemented because of non-support of the shared library generation by the GCC compiler for SuperH